James Harden: National team career

 Harden was a member of the United States national team that won a gold medal at the 2012 Olympics, and was also a member of the team that won the FIBA Basketball World Cup in 2014.
-Harden was a candidate for the 2016 Olympics, but he withdrew from the team.
+Harden was a candidate for both the 2016 and 2020 Olympics, however, he withdrew from the team on both occasions, with his withdrawal in 2020 due to a hamstring injury sustained during the postseason.